 If your child has suffered a birth injury, the attorneys of Hastings, Cohan & Walsh, LLP can help you recover the damages you and your child deserve.
 Please contact our Connecticut birth injury lawyers today at (877) 801-6202 to arrange your free spinal cord injury consultation.

 What is a birth injury?

 A birth injury is a form of personal injury that a newborn sustains during delivery.
 While doctors and nurses are highly trained professionals, they’re not perfect.
 Any mistakes made during delivery can have disastrous consequences for your baby.
 Mistakes that can cause birth injury include the following:

-- Failure to order specific tests during pregnancy and/or not properly interpreting tests
+- Failure to order and accurately interpret critical diagnostic tests during pregnancy and labor

 - Brain damage

 Cerebral palsy is a condition that impairs one’s ability to control the muscles, which can affect mobility and everyday tasks.
 It can also lead to seizures and reduced mental abilities.
 Erb’s palsy interferes with motor control of the arms and may prevent the arms from reaching their full length as the patient grows.

 What damages might I recover in a successful birth injury case?

 Parents of children who have sustained a birth injury are entitled to compensation if the injury is found to be due to medical malpractice.
 Some of the types of compensation commonly awarded in such cases include the following:

 - Reimbursement of past, current, and future medical bills